josibake/bitcoin-notes/README.md

 # bitcoin-notes
-a collection of notes and notebooks on bitcoin related topics. hopefully helpful, not guaranteed to be accurate or up to date
+a collection of notes and notebooks on bitcoin development related topics. hopefully helpful, not guaranteed to be accurate or up to date